btessa99/microsoft_presidio/anonimyzer/anonimyzer.md

 # COORDINATES ANONYMIZATION

-The Anonimyzer module can be extended by creating a new PII Operator, which is in its turn an extention of the abstract class Operator.
+The Anonymizer module can be extended by creating a new PII Operator, which is in its turn an extention of the abstract class Operator.

-By default, it transorms the coordinates into the string <GEO_COORDINATES> but, if specified, can put into practise more sophosticated anonimysations thanks to functions implemented with the help of **GeoPy**, a Python client useful for geocoding web services since it provides means not only to locate the coordinates of an address, a city or a country but also to do the reverse operation and measure distances.
+By default, it transorms the coordinates into the string <GEO_COORDINATES> but, if specified, can put into practise more sophosticated anonymisations thanks to functions implemented with the help of **GeoPy**, a Python client useful for geocoding web services since it provides means not only to locate the coordinates of an address, a city or a country but also to do the reverse operation and measure distances.

 Let's now describe them: